-From comparison study of prediction results obtained with gradient boosting method and Lichtenecker-Rother model it can be concluded that the gradient boosting method is more effective for predicting rock thermal properties than the theoretical models because of its high sensitivity to the non-linear and implicit dependencies between the rock thermal properties and well-logging data.
+From comparison study of determination results obtained with gradient boosting method and Lichtenecker-Rother model, it can be concluded that the gradient boosting method is more effective for predicting rock thermal properties than the theoretical models because of its high sensitivity to the non-linear and implicit relations between the rock thermal properties and well-logging data.

 3.2.
-Approach for assessing uncertainty in a correction factor of Krischer-Esdorn model fraction of rock-forming components).
-One of the most commonly used ways to assess the theoretical model's prediction quality is a comparison of measured and predicted values of rock thermal conductivity.
-However, the assessment results are true only for considered data (that have certain_uncertainties) and can vary if uncertainties in input parameters change.
+Approach for assessing uncertainty in a correction factor of Krischer-Esdorn model

+An essential aspect of theoretical modelling of rock thermal conductivity is assessing the determination quality of a model.
+The determination quality of the theoretical model is principally determined by uncertainties in input parameters (thermal conductivity of rock matrix and pore fluid, structural parameters, and volume fraction of rock-forming components).
+One of the most commonly used ways to assess the theoretical model's determination quality is a comparison of measured and predicted values of rock thermal conductivity.
+However, the assessment results are true only for considered data (that have given uncertainties) and can vary if uncertainties in input parameters change.